k-m-irfan/Fun_With_Image_Processing/README.md

 - Each section will walk you through some useful tools and functions and then example programs using those tools to achieve simple tasks.
 The Example codes are well commented to give you as much information as possible.
 - At the end of each section, there is an Assignment task for which the solution is not provided.
 These Assignments are designed in such a way that it tests your knowledge and understanding of the concepts until that point of the course.
 - We will be using OpenCV, a popular and open-sourced image processing library along with python programming language.
 And for writing the code we will be using Visual Studio Code which is an IDE that contains everything in one place and also some helper plugins that will assist and make your coding work easy.
 - At the end of the course, you will be equipped with all the necessary tools to perform the Build Tasks on your own.
-And finally, we will guide you to upload your projects and work repository to your personal GitHub account.
+And finally, we will guide you to upload your projects/work repository to your personal GitHub account.
 - Hope you enjoy this!

----

 ## 2. Reading - High-level overview of Video Encoding and ffmpeg: